AlHering/aura-cognitive-architecture/README.md

 # aura-cognitive-architecture
-Cognitive architecture workbench for language model based assistant systems.
+Cognitive architecture workbench for language model based assistance systems.
+This repository is a workbench for creating and testing architectures and solution approaches around the utilization of language models as components for more complex and adaptable assistance systems.